jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 When two pitches sound together, their sound waves overlap.
-The more closely they overlap, the more consonant and harmonically relaxing they sound.
+The more closely they overlap, the more consonant and harmonically relaxed they sound.
 The less they overlap,
 the more dissonant and harmonically tense they sound.